PragatiShinde16/OIBGRIP-Task1/README.md

 # OIBGRIP-Task1
-# Calculator Using HTML, CSS and JavaScript
+# Calculator Using HTML, CSS and js